 In the grand scheme of things, I am probably not the biggest risk taker.
 I do not gamble on a whim but instead remain objective and only focus on a calculated risk where I can weigh up the risks versus rewards.

-When recruiting team members, I will always select those with the right skill set, the right cultural fit for the team and for their passion (experience is a bonus).
+When recruiting team members and strategic workforce planning, I will always select those with the right skill set, the right cultural fit for the team and for their passion (experience is a bonus).
 These are the people who stand out in interviews.
 It’s their passion, their willingness to give their all to improve themselves and what your team delivers that is the difference between success and failure.